ruucm/shadergradient/README.md

    e.g) [shadergradient.co/customize](https://www.shadergradient.co/customize) (Framer Sites)

-2. For use in Figma plugins (mixed with DB code): https://esm-shadergradient.onrender.com/figma-overrides.mjs
+2. For use in Figma plugins (mixed with DB code / Use the same store of the StoreGradient): https://esm-shadergradient.onrender.com/with-store.mjs

    (All ESM modules are dynamically served based on client ips.
 We call it as "ESM Editor" and used it for dev purposes.)